ymolists/website/gitpod/docs/self-hosted/latest/cluster-set-up/index.md

 > These guides are intended as a starting point for most users, but will not cover edge cases.
 In these situations, please see the requirements below to create your own cluster.

 Our guides help you set up the infrastructure needed to run Gitpod Self-Hosted.
-These guides will also create cloud-provider specific versions of the [required components](./required-components) that you can then link to your Gitpod installation during the installation process.
+These guides will also create cloud-provider specific versions of the [required components](./required-components) that you can then connect to your Gitpod installation during the installation process.
 They will also install [cert-manager](./required-components#cert-manager) for you.

 There are guides for the most popular cloud providers and Kubernetes distributions: